Mariel of Redwall: Swampdark and the Sea

 Near Redwall, the ship's crew returned to Greypatch, who had formulated a fail-proof plan to take Redwall.
 Greypatch sent Bigfang to burn the gates with a shield of oarslaves.
 The pirate Kybo went to the east wall with grappling hooks to mount a surprise attack, while Greypatch's company fired a barrage of projectiles as a distraction.
-At first, he feint attack appeared to be working and Kybo's crew nearly scaled the east wall unnoticed.
+At first, his feint attack appeared to be working and Kybo's crew nearly scaled the east wall unnoticed.
 Unfortunately for the searats, three naughty Dibbuns equipped with knives appeared and gleefully sliced through the searats' ropes.
 It was a long drop to the forest floor below...

 The Terramort questers were guided to swampdark, where Stonehead left them.
 The dimly-lit swamp proved treacherous, and Dandin almost lost his life in a bog.
 Nevertheless, the party finally reached the edge of the swamp, but became aware that they had been followed by a group of silent lizards.
 Mariel attempted to challenge and intimidate them, but the lizards made no move.
 The party left the swamp and traversed some hills to reach the coastline.
 There, they met a kindly old dormouse named Bobbo, who brought them home for tea.
 After introducing them to his pet newt Firl, Bobbo told them his life story— he was captured by Gabool the Wild and became a galley slave, but was left for dead.

 As the rest turned in for the night, Mariel asked Bobbo for directions to Terramort, who told her about a swallow ornament that "cannot fly south", a primitive compass.
 The next day, Bobbo led them to a deep pool.
 At the bottom was the swallow, trapped between two rocks and guarded by an enormous lobster.
 The five animals threw food into the water to satiate the crustacean's appetite, and Mariel and Dandin descended into the murky, forbidding depths to retrieve the swallow.